Course Outline

 Goal:

-The goal of Assignment 5 is to successfully meet the criteria of the Quality Teaching Performance Assessment (QTPA).
+Demonstration and successful achievement of the criteria identified in the Quality Teaching Performance Assessment (QTPA).

 Product: Oral and Written Piece